RenarsS/React-Carousel-w-Classes-v1/README.md

 ## How does this carousel works?

-Carousel maps each child, it receives, on its own slide.
-For example, the code bellow will result in two slides with each element.
+Carousel maps each child it receives on its own slide.
+For example, the code bellow will result in three slides with each element.
 ```javascript

 <Carousel slidesDisplay={1}>
   <img src={"dog.jpeg"} className={"slideItem"} alt={"Dog"}/>
   <img src={"cat.png"} className={"slideItem"} alt={"Cat"}/>
   <img src={"bird.png"} className={"slideItem"} alt={"Bird"}/>
 </Carousel>

 ```

 However, in this case image of dog and cat will be rendered on the same slide and image of bird will have its own.
 ```javascript

 <Carousel slidesDisplay={1}>
   <div className={"slideItem"}>
     <img src={"dog.jpeg"} alt={"Dog"}/>